PHP-FFMpeg/PHP-FFMpeg/README.md

 Be sure that these binaries can be located with system PATH to get the benefit of the binary detection, otherwise you should have to explicitly give the binaries path on load.

-For Windows users : Please find the binaries at http://ffmpeg.zeranoe.com/builds/.
+For Windows users: Please find the binaries at http://ffmpeg.zeranoe.com/builds/.

 ### Known issues: